toliaqat/xenon-wiki/Developer-Guide.md

 Maven is used to build and test the project.

 * Install Maven with your system's package manager (e.g. _apt_ on Ubuntu/Debian, _homebrew_ on OSX, ...).
 * Set your `JAVA_HOME` environment variable to be the home of the Java 8 JDK.
-On OSX, this lands in `/Library/Java/JavaVirtualMachines/jdk1.8.0_60.jdk/Contents/Home/`.
+On OSX, this lands in `/Library/Java/JavaVirtualMachines/jdk1.8.0_65.jdk/Contents/Home/`.
 * Run `mvn test` to run the tests.
   * Run `mvn -Dtest={test-name} test` to run a single test (http://maven.apache.org/surefire/maven-surefire-plugin/examples/single-test.html)
+* Run `mvn package` to build and package Xenon
+* Run `mvn -DskipTests package` to package everything and skip running the tests.
+(Not recommended.)

 ## Contributing